carpelli/concepterklaas/README.md

 - maybe prefill form if one of the fields is not correct
 - send to onboarding to create event
 - maybe change the page titles
+- add option to login at step 3 of event creation